 I love the smell of inner tubes.
 I love that plasticky, chemically bonded rubber smell which indicates summer is near.
 Growing up in a tiny mountain town where a swimming pool was as common as a traffic jam, the opportunity to swim came only a few magical times a summer.
 My Mom would have my sister and I crawl into the back seat of her red Datsun hatchback to drive us to the nearest big city -Gunnison, Colorado (population 5,700) and take us to the community pool.

-Next came the slathering of sunblock to cover our pudgie exposed tushies and still squishy baby arms, legs and faces.
+Next came the slathering of sunblock to cover our pudgy exposed parts: our still squishy baby arms, legs and faces.
 Covered in a milky lotion that prevented us from turning any nearby doorknobs, we would impatiently wait in the shaded areas of the community pool until we had met two requirements by our mother: